durai23/slurm_installation/slurm_installation.md

 * [Prerequisites](#Prerequisites)
 * [Install Munge](#install-munge)

+# Prerequisites

-# Delete failed installation of Slurm
+## Delete failed installation of Slurm

 I leave this optional step in case you tried to install Slurm, and it didn’t work.
 We want to uninstall the parts related to Slurm unless you’re using the dependencies for something else.